FeaturesPricing

 How To Start A Video Podcast In 6 Simple Steps

-Podcasts have been around for a while now, through radio and internet streaming services, and I know when you hear video podcasts, you wonder what video and podcasts are doing together because obviously, they don’t sound like they go together, right?
+When you hear the term "video podcasts", you could wonder what video and podcasts are doing in one sentence because obviously, they don't sound like they go together, right?

 WHAT IS A VIDEO PODCAST?